ruhyadi/bsi/src/content/post/rakamin/index.md

 | Web Application      | Software that runs on a web server.                                                                |
 | Mobile Application   | Software that runs on a mobile device.                                                             |

-## Konsep produk vs konsep produksi
+## Product Concept vs Production Concept

 | **Aspek**              | **Konsep Produk**                                             | **Konsep Produksi**                                           |
 | ---------------------- | ------------------------------------------------------------- | ------------------------------------------------------------- |